 Growing ginseng can be divided into two categories: wood grown and field grown.
 Wood grown ginseng can be further divided into ‘wild simulated’ and ‘wood cultivated’ ginseng plants.
 Both are grown in forest soil and planted in tilled beds with leaf and bark mulch, but that’s where the similarities end.

-Wild simulated ginseng plants are grown for 9-12 years while wood cultivated ginseng is only grown for 6-9 years.
+Wild simulated ginseng plants are grown for 9 to 12 years while wood cultivated ginseng is only grown for six to nine years.
 The roots of wild simulated ginseng are similar to wild ginseng while the roots of wood cultivated ginseng are of intermediate quality.
-Wood cultivated ginseng is seeded at almost twice the rate of wild simulated and yields
+Wood cultivated ginseng is seeded at almost twice the rate of wild simulated and yields much more per acre.

-Field cultivated ginseng is only grown for 3-4 years with far lesser quality of roots in straw mulch and an extremely heavily sown field with a greater yield than the previous methods.
+Field cultivated ginseng is only grown for three to four years with far lesser quality of roots in straw mulch and an extremely heavily sown field with a greater yield than the previous methods.
 The cost of production increases and the price paid for roots decreases as cultivation moves from wild simulated to field cultivated.